 We help members of the Tulane community realize their inherent capacity to tackle pressing social challenges in an engaged, empathetic, creative, and collaborative manner.
-Our university-wide, interdisciplinary initiatives are grounded in the teaching, research, and practice of social innovation & social entrepreneurship.
+Our university-wide, interdisciplinary initiatives are grounded in the teaching, research, and practice of social innovation and social entrepreneurship.

 Tulane University is a nationally recognized leader in collaborating with the community to create a culture of public service and civic engagement.
 We encourage students from all disciplines to utilize their education and creativity to solve pressing social challenges.

 We engage students outside the classroom through programs at the Center for Engaged Learning and Teaching (CELT).
 CELT helps the university community realize the goal of engaged learning at Tulane.
 CELT is here to facilitate the transformation of our students into creative, inquisitive, ethical, and responsible scholars and citizens of the world.
 The following programs are hosted through social innovation engagement at CELT: